Particular/docs.particular.net/nservicebus/operations/metrics/service-control.md

 ### Service Control Metrics Address

-The default is `particular.monitoring` which is ServiceControl monitoring instance input queue.
+The default instance name is `particular.monitoring` which is also used as the input queue for ServiceControl Monitoring.

 partial: interval